This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not let your child use a sharp or pointed object to scratch the skin under the cast or splint.

 - Do not let your child push down or lean on any part of the cast, because it may break.

 Follow up with your child's healthcare provider as directed:

-Your child may need to be referred to a specialist.
-He may need more x-rays or treatment.
+Your child may need to have the splint, cast, or stitches removed.
+He or she may need x-rays to check how well the bones are healing.
 Write down your questions so you remember to ask them during your visits.

 © 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.